winglang/wing/docs/04-reference/winglang-spec.md

 If string is enclosed with backticks, the contents of that string will be interpreted as a shell command and its output will be used as a string. `` `echo "Hello"` `` is equal to `"Hello"`.
-The string inside the backtick is evaluated in shell at compile time and its stdout is returned as a string.
-If command exits with non-zero, this throws with an exception containing the stderr of the command and its return code.

-The string is evaluated at compile time as a escape hatch for ops workflows.

 Substitution is not allowed in shell strings.
 Shell strings are invalid in the bring expression.
-Not all targets support shell execution.
-Backticks throw in absence of a shell.
-This is specifically geared towards WebAssembly builds of Wing.

-Internally compiler calls the host environment's command processor (e.g.
-`/bin/sh`, `cmd.exe`, `command.com`) with the enclosed command.

 > ```TS
 > let name = `echo "World"`;
 > let s = "Hello, ${name}!";
 > ```

+Shell strings behave differently during preflight and inflight:

+- During preflight, The string inside the backtick is evaluated in native shell at compile time and its stdout is returned as a string.
+- During inflight, the command is executed in an instance of BusyBox shell, made to target WebAssembly to guarantee portability, in runtime.

+In either phases, if command exits with non-zero, this throws with an exception containing the stderr of the command and its return code.

+In preflight, internally compiler calls the host environment's command processor (e.g. `/bin/sh`, `cmd.exe`, `command.com`) with the enclosed command.
+Absence of a shell during preflight, falls back to the same BusyBox shell used in inflight.

 <details><summary>Equivalent TypeScript Code</summary>

 > ```TS
-> const name = (() -> {
+> const name = (() => {
 >   let _stdout = "";
 >   try {
 >     const { stdout, stderr, status } = spawnSync('echo', ['hello'], {